pb03/modular-css-guide/README.md

 #### Going against best practices?
-Several times we write the CSS that simply doesn't feel right like using negative margins, using `!important`, etc. It's good to avoid such code but if you have to then make sure:
+Several times we write the CSS that simply doesn't feel right, for example, using negative margins, `!important`, etc. It's good to avoid such code but in case it is the only best possible solution, **don't forget to add a comment describing the problem**.
-a) it's the only solution -- means you know that you have to refactor lot of code otherwise which is not quite worth
-b) it won't have any side-effects
-**And always add a comment in such conditions.**

 #### Abstraction in modular CSS?
-Don't do that.
-Keep your CSS within the same component.
+No. Keep your CSS within the same component.
 If you think that you're repeating the same code in several components, create the mixins instead.

+&nbsp;

-## Make no mistakes - a couple of other tips
+## Avoid mistakes

 #### Avoid using shorthands
-Yes, CSS shorthands should be considered as anti-patterns unless you're changing all the values of a property.
+Yes, CSS shorthands are considered as anti-patterns unless you're changing all the values of a property.

 How do we misuse the shorthands: